Glasshoughton Infant Academy

 Cultural capital is the background knowledge of the world pupils need to infer meaning from what they read.
 It includes vocabulary which, in turn, helps pupils to express themselves in a sophisticated, mature way.

 Nothing is learned unless it rests in pupils’ long term memory.
 This does not happen, and cannot be assessed, in the short term.
 Assessment therefore answers two main questions: How well are pupils coping with the curriculum content?
 And how well are they retaining previously taught content?
-This is assessed throughout the lesson on a daily basis through assessment for learning where children’s understanding of key concepts is revisited, feedback is given and acted upon and has it been remembered is checked in future learning.
+This is assessed throughout the lesson on a daily basis through assessment for learning where children’s understanding of key concepts is revisited, feedback is given and acted upon and whether children have remembered is checked in future learning.

 This will support teachers to highlight clear next steps for individuals and support leaders in school in their professional dialogue around progress, CPD, subject knowledge, outcomes and lines of enquiry to follow.
 Impact of the curriculum is triangulated through skills, knowledge and the ability to communicate the learning.